 A career in nursing not only provides increased job stability and earning potential, but it also offers an opportunity to direct and manage patient care, as well as pursue specialties in pediatrics, ambulatory care, oncology or other areas to become one of many different types of nurses.

-In fact, students who complete an associate in medical assisting program online can earn a bachelor’s in healthcare management in as little as 16 months.
+In fact, students who complete an associate in medical assisting can earn a bachelor’s in healthcare management in as little as 16 months.
 Additionally, students in the bachelor’s degree program can get a head start on earning an MBA in healthcare management through a dual credit option.
 The MBA concentration is designed to prepare students with the strategic skills and business acumen required for healthcare leadership roles.
 This program is ideal if you are looking to take the step from clinical practice into management.

 Not sure which path is right for you?
 Check out our tips for choosing the right healthcare degree program, and start your path to career advancement today.